Canyonlands National Park Activities + Travel Tips

 Best Time to Visit Canyonlands

-Finding the best time to visit Canyonlands National Park all depends on the activities you want to do, and the type of weather you’ll enjoy.
+Finding the best time to visit Canyonlands National Park all depends on the activities you want to do, and the type of weather you’ll enjoy in Canyonlands National Park Utah.

 The Canyonlands National Park weather varies drastically from summer to winter so you’ll need to be prepared for the temperatures during the time you visit.

-Spring Weather at Canyonlands – When visiting Canyonlands National Park in the spring, it’s important to pack for all types of weather because you never know when the weather will change.
+Canyonlands National Park in the spring – it’s important to pack for all types of weather because you never know when the weather will change.

-Summer Weather at Canyonlands – At Canyonlands National Park in the summer the temperatures will be HOT!
+Canyonlands National Park in the summer – the temperatures will be HOT!
 Since the temperatures are brutal this time of year, plan your outdoor activities for the cooler mornings and evenings!

-Fall Weather at Canyonlands – The weather at Canyonlands National Park in the fall starts to cool down making it a great time to explore the park because it will be cool in the mornings and evenings, and the daytime temperatures aren’t too hot compared to the summer.
+Canyonlands National Park in the fall – it starts to cool down making it a great time to explore the park because it will be cool in the mornings and evenings, and the daytime temperatures aren’t too hot compared to the summer.

-Winter Weather at Canyonlands – We love visiting Canyonlands National Park in the winter!
-But there are some drawbacks to keep in mind.
+Canyonlands National Park in the winter – it’s our favorite time to visit, but there are some drawbacks to keep in mind.
 Visitor services are reduced and you’ll need to be more self-reliant in the winter.

 Canyonlands National Park Activities to Enjoy Year- Round

-There are so many fun things to Do at Canyonlands National Park: hiking trails, scenic drive, rock climbing, off road driving and photography to name a few.
+There are so many fun things to Do at Canyonlands National Park: hiking trails, scenic drive, rock climbing, off road driving, exploring Canyonlands National Park Landmarks, and photography to name a few.

 Canyonlands Visitor Centers